auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/auth0-role-add-api-and-permissions.png" /></div>

-1. User may be assigned to roles here, or roles to users in the user settings, you can get at it from either direction.
+1. User may be assigned to roles here, or roles to users in the user settings, you can manipulate it from either place in the Auth0 dashboard.
 Click the *Users* tab.

 1. Click the *Add Users* button, and select a user that requires permission to access their